How Much Salary Do You Need To Buy A Home In Houston's Top Neighborhoods

 ---|---|---|---|

-River Oaks Shopping Area is nestled between the luxurious neighborhood of River Oaks and the vibrant community of Montrose.
+River Oaks Shopping Area is nestled between River Oaks and Montrose.
 Rice Military borders the north side, while Upper Kirby is on the southwest of the neighborhood.

-EXCELLENT LOCATION: Centrally located within the Inner Loop, River Oaks Shopping Area has easy access to all major job centers, including Downtown, Galleria, and The Medical Center.
+EXCELLENT LOCATION: River Oaks Shopping Area boasts an excellent location within the Inner Loop and provides easy access to Downtown, Galleria, and the Medical Center.
 Along with the Highland Village, boutiques and restaurants in Westheimer and San Felipe are minutes away.

-SHOPPING, DINING & ENTERTAINMENT: With the River Oaks Shopping Center at its heart, the area boasts convenient access to retail shops, restaurants, and entertainment venues.
-The River Oaks Theater is one of the shopping center’s most defining markers.
+SHOPPING, DINING, AND ENTERTAINMENT: The area is home to the River Oaks Shopping Center which has 100+ retail shops, restaurants, and entertainment venues.
+The River Oaks Theater, Houston's premier art house cinema, is within the shopping center.

-River Oaks Shopping Area stands nearby major thoroughfares, including Katy Freeway (I-10), Loop 610, and Southwest Freeway (US 59).
+River Oaks Shopping Area is near major thoroughfares, including Katy Freeway (I-10), Loop 610, and Southwest Freeway (US 59).

 Area | Median Home Price | Salary Required* | 10 Year % |